-Bellemonde expands resi project near Bucharest
+Bellemonde starts construction of villa project near Bucharest

 Romanian developer Bellemonde is set to expand its residential project in Pipera, near Bucharest, will take the total investment to around €70 million.